d093w1z/obsidian-notes/vault/Notes/School/CC/CC Insem.md

 Kubernetes is a technology that offers a tamper-proof digital ledger that can record data without depending on a centralized authority.
 Blockchain technology is a game-changer but has scaling issues, particularly massive data management and storage.

-A blockchain environment can scale quickly with the help of [Kubernetes (K8s)](https://www.veritis.com/services/kubernetes/), an open-source technology for automating deployments and scaling programs.
+A blockchain environment can scale quickly with the help of [[K8s)](https://www.veritis.com/services/kubernetes/|Kubernetes (K8s)]], an open-source technology for automating deployments and scaling programs.
 With several containers running for a single essential service, K8s also offer high availability.

 Enterprises will carry on pushing the boundaries of blockchain and K8s in 2022 since they work so well together.